Hugh Conway (novelist): Works

-While a clerk, Fargus had written words for various songs, adopting the pen name Hugh Conway in memory of his training-ship days.James Williams Arrowsmith, a Bristol printer and publisher, took an interest, and Fargus's first short story appeared in Arrowsmith's Miscellany.
+While a clerk, Fargus had written words for various songs, adopting the pen name Hugh Conway in memory of his training-ship days.
+James Williams Arrowsmith, a Bristol printer and publisher, took an interest, and Fargus's first short story appeared in Arrowsmith's Miscellany.
 In 1883 Fargus published through Arrowsmith his first novella, Called Back, an early thriller that sold over 350,000 copies in four years.
 One admirer of the book was the American poet Emily Dickinson.
 A stage version of it appeared in London in 1884, when Fargus published another story, Dark Days.
+British composer Jane Roeckel (publishing as Jules de Sivrai) used Fagus’ text for her song “Remember Me.”

 Ordered to the Riviera for his health, Fargus caught typhoid fever, died in Monte Carlo and was buried in Nice.
 Several other books of his appeared posthumously, notably A Family Affair, which was serialized in the English Illustrated Magazine in 1884–1885 and first published in volume form in 1885.

 Long after his death, one of his novels was filmed as The Last Rose of Summer (1920).